 Consider your skin tone and natural hair color.
-In general, if you have lighter features (think: fair skin and blonde hair) you'll tend to find lighter and/or brighter reds flattering whereas deeper reds tend to favor those with darker features.
-So brunettes or those with black hair may want to try a dark red ombré while blondes might give a strawberry blonde ombré a go.
+In general, if you have lighter features (think: fair skin and blonde hair) you'll tend to find lighter and/or brighter reds more fitting, whereas deeper reds tend to favor those with darker features.
+So brunettes or those with black hair may want to try a dark red ombré, while blondes might give a strawberry blonde ombré a go.
 However, these are more guidelines than "rules."
 For example, fiery red ombré can create a "wow" factor when combined with dark tresses.

 Is red ombré hair low-maintenance?

 While ombré is generally low-maintenance, red color is less so.
-That's because it tends to fade more quickly than other hair colors and in that sense, requires more upkeep.
+That's because it tends to fade more quickly than other hair colors and in that sense, it requires more upkeep.